kj3moraes/Battleship-Game-Engine/Battleship Playing Guide.md

 You hit a ship!
 Press Enter and pass the move to another player
 ```
+Keep in mind that there will be a message displayed at the end of P2's play to indicate whehter the engine hit a ship or

-The game goes on until one players sinks all the ships of the other player.
+missed.
+This will be clearly displayed for P1 to view as well.
+The game goes on until one players sinks all the ships
+of the other player.
 The appropriate celebratory message with the winning player is displayed and then the game stops.

 ---
-The documentation for the various parts of the code are found within the markdown files in the respective folders and
-the comments in the code.
-A final PDF will be made detailing the algorithm implemented for Boogeyman and some aspects
-of the code
-(TO BE COMPLETED)